 The lifespan of your e-bike conversion kit ultimately depends on the performance of your battery life and how well you maintain the motor.
 Generally, a converted e-bike will last for three to five years before its battery needs to be replaced.

 Certain maintenance tips can extend both the battery and motor life.
 First of all, keep the batteries cool and away from sunlight, and remember never to cover the batteries when they’re charging.
 Plus, if your battery is out of charge, don’t leave it that way.
-This will lead to a reduction in its efficiency.
+This will lead to a reduction in its efficiency and the battery capacity will reduce over time.
 A 40% to 80% charge range is ideal.

 Hub motors that sit at the rear end may exert too much force on the spokes, causing them to break.
 But spoke tension can be kept in check with regular servicing.
 Similarly, a mid-drive motor may put excess pressure on the chain.
 For this, you will require a chain cleaning tool and a degreaser for it to function smoothly.